NCTR Survivors Gathering

 Earlier this year in Iqaluit, Nunavut, I sat with health practitioners, community workers, cultural healers and caretakers.

-We discussed mental health and the practices that work best in their community.
+We discussed mental health and the practices that work in their community.

 Every person in that room had lost at least one family member to suicide.